 Housekeepers are highly trained professionals that can be hired for several purposes.
 They will be able to complete any of the work mentioned above.

 The nice thing about hiring a housekeeper is they can be hired for as few or as many days as you need, and, they relieve a lot of stress if you choose a properly vetted one.
-However, you’ll need to speak with your housekeeper to ensure they will have enough hours in their workday to complete all the duties you need to be done.
+However, you’ll need to speak with your housekeeper to ensure they will have enough hours in their workday to complete all the duties you need to do.